How to Wear a Travel Pillow (The Right Way)

 Window seats let you use pillows with less support because you can lean them on the window.
 Even then, you can wake up with pains, so a plane hull isn’t an ideal replacement for a supportive pillow.

-If you have a middle or aisle seat, you’ll notice the difference in support of SNUGL’s pillow that helps keep your head in place during the flight.
+If you have a middle or aisle seat, you’ll notice the difference in support of Snugl’s pillow that helps keep your head in place during the flight.

 Seat Type